Electronic Text (E-Text)

 Pacific University Bookstore

-The Pacific University Bookstore now provides access to digital textbooks through www.whywaitforbooks.com.
+The Pacific University Bookstore now provides access to digital textbooks.
 Keep in mind that not all courses have digital textbooks.
 However, if one of your course's textbooks is available digitally and you request our e-text services, you must buy it.
 LSS will not scan a book that can be purchased digitally.
 To learn more, visit the bookstore website.

 Voice Synthesizer Software

 In order to utilize our e-text services, you need to have text-to-speech software installed on your computer.
 Our students tend to have good luck with the free software found at www.naturalreaders.com